9001/copyparty/README.md

   * really heavy traffic (downloads/uploads)

   ...however it adds an overhead to internal communication so it might be a net loss, see if it works 4 u

+## client-side

+when uploading files,

+* chrome is recommended, at least compared to firefox:
+  * up to 90% faster when hashing, especially on SSDs
+  * up to 40% faster when uploading over extremely fast internets
+  * but [up2k.py](https://github.com/9001/copyparty/blob/hovudstraum/bin/up2k.py) can be 40% faster than chrome again

+* if you're cpu-bottlenecked, or the browser is maxing a cpu core:
+  * up to 30% faster uploads if you hide the upload status list by switching away from the `[🚀]` up2k ui-tab (or closing it)
+    * switching to another browser-tab also works but that makes firefox stop updating the favicon
+  * unlikely to be a problem, but can happen when uploding many small files, or your internet is too fast, or PC too slow

 # security